damarismuhia/Compose-Fastlane/README.md

 - The Pluginfile is a file in your fastlane directory where you specify additional Fastlane plugins that you want to use in your project.
 It's a place to list third-party Fastlane plugins (like firebase_app_distribution) that are not included by default in Fastlane.

 # Building lanes:
 - A lane is a workflow that Fastlane can complete.
-Lanes are defined in the Fastfile file.
+Lanes are defined in the Fastfile file.These lanes represent different release processes, and the actions are steps taken within each lane.
 - * Steps: **
     1. Set the default platform - ios or android that our lane will be using.
     2. Next we need to tell Fastlane on which platform it needs to drive the lane.